 The Office of Registration and Records serves as a support center for academic advising on campus.
 Each of the colleges on campus has a designated staff member in Registration and Records who serves as a Degree and Records Analyst to support academic advising.

 The Academic Requirements Report (Automated Degree Audit) is a tool available to students and advisers to track degree progress.
 In essence, this tool replaces the paper curriculum guide and allows the student and adviser to see degree progress at any time during the student’s academic career.
 It is interactive and also allows the student to plan for and register for upcoming semesters within the report.
 Refer to the Academic Requirements Report page for additional information regarding this report.

 - NDSU Policy 330: Student Advising and Counseling

 - Career & Advising Center

 Academic Advisers vs. Degree & Records Analysts

 - ACADEMIC ADVISERS assist students in using university resources and guide students in making informed choices regarding academic and career plans.
 The adviser assists students in selecting courses to ensure a well-balanced education and helps students interpret university and college policies and requirements.

-- COLLEGE LIAISONS are representatives from the Office of Registration and Records responsible for tracking degree progress and clearing students for graduation with respect to NDSU graduation requirements.
-The liaison also supports and facilitates academic advising activities and offers students and advisers guidance with academic issues and the interpretation of academic policies.
+- Degree and Records Analysts are representatives from the Office of Registration and Records responsible for tracking degree progress and clearing students for graduation with respect to NDSU graduation requirements.
+The analyst also offers students and advisers guidance with academic issues and the interpretation of academic policies.